UX/UI Project · Enterprise Tool

 Four findings.

-Three clear goals.
+Three product goals.

 01